 If you're ambivalent, you have conflicting or even opposite feelings.
-It' sounds simple enough, but s not so easy to appreciate how it shapes your life.
+It sounds simple enough, but it's not so easy to appreciate how it shapes your life.
 Ambivalence can be paralyzing, exasperating, or intimidating when you have to admit that we're of two minds (at least) about everything.

 The idea began to intrigue me when I found to my amazement that most (smart) college students I asked were unable to define ambivalence.
 They confused it with ambiguity and equivocation.
 The concept that we have conflicted feelings and attitudes about everything seemed strange to them, or only hazily familiar.
 For a decade now I've kept asking the question, always with the same result, even with a small sample of international students.
 This is really crucial, rock-bottom-important stuff.
 They sort of know they have complicated inner life, but they're fuzzy about the word—the concept—that would give them some control over it.
 What's going on here?

 Here's a hypothesis:

 A generation or two ago most college students knew something about slide rules and Freudian lingo.
 Thinking about inner life, you used terms like repression and ambivalence—sometimes clumsily, but that's another story.
 Freud, you recall, saw personality beset by conflicting forces.
 The challenge was to face up to the storm of reality and keep your balance.
 For Freud, you were a detective of inner life trying to identify the often invisible pressures pushing you off the sidewalk.
 It was all about keeping an eye on the shadows and continual problem-solving.
 It was all process, with no trophy answers and lifetime guarantees.
 And it was a moral drama too.
 It prodded you to admire courage and honesty and the ability to harmonize tensions—what the Victorians used to call character.